-On a mental level, through regular practice focus, willpower, mind-body awareness and confidence are improved as we overcome the mental obstacles to our practice.
+Through regular practice, focus, willpower, mind-body awareness, and confidence improve as we overcome the mental obstacles to our practice.
 On a subtle level the Primary series works therapeutically to clear obstacles in the energy channels in the body (known as Nadis).

-This clearing of obstacles allows the Prana to flow more freely so the body and mind are therefore allowed to work more effectively.
-With a challenging form of yoga, such as Ashtanga, it is important that your body and mind work as one in order to not be overwhelmed.
+This clearing of obstacles allows the Prana to flow more freely so the body and mind can work more effectively.
+With a challenging form of yoga, such as Ashtanga, it is important that your body and mind work as one.
 Pushing too far ahead mentally or physically without the other can lead to a less rewarding experience.

 Ashtanga Intermediate Series

 The Ashtanga Intermediate Series is done in Mysore classes as it is more advanced and challenging.
 The Ashtanga Intermediate Series or second series, is known as Nadi Shodhana – meaning Nerve Cleansing.
 This is because of the focus on backbend asanas.
 The backbends encourage and maintain the suppleness of the spine and as well as working on opening the energy channels allowing Prana to flow freely.
 (Nadi Shodhana is also the name given to Alternate Nostril Pranayama).